kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

     # /etc/pam.d/common-account-pc
     # Controls authorisation to this system (who may login)
     account    [default=1 ignore=ignore success=ok] pam_localuser.so
     account    sufficient    pam_unix.so
     account    [default=1 ignore=ignore success=ok]  pam_succeed_if.so uid >= 1000 quiet_success quiet_fail
     account    sufficient    pam_kanidm.so ignore_unknown_user
-    account    pam_deny.so
+    account    required      pam_deny.so

     # /etc/pam.d/common-password-pc
     # Controls flow of what happens when a user invokes the passwd command.
 Currently does NOT